 On we sweep with threshing oar.
 Our only goal will be the western shore.

 I’ve always loved the energy in that song and wondered if it was about Iceland.
 I’m still not positive, but I’m convinced it could be.
 After traveling over most of the world I finally got a chance to see a little bit of Iceland with its ice, snow, and hot springs.
 Four days in Reykjavik with a small group of incredible global-class consultants.
 We had two of three best meals I’ve ever had.
 The city is surrounded by unearthly scenery, lava fields, geysers, snow and ice.
-And although I’ve flown over Greenland and the arctic icecap many times commercially and as a military pilot, I’ve never flow over the southern tip of Greenland and seen the “calving” of icebergs.
+And although I’ve flown over Greenland and the arctic icecap many times commercially and as a military pilot, I’ve never flown over the southern tip of Greenland and seen the “calving” of icebergs.
 Here’s an amazing photo from 37,000 feet.